LBL-EESA/alquimia-dev/doc/guidance.rst

 can be properties that are associated the solid phase (thus, immobile), while state variables are those that are subject to transport (thus, mobile).
 In this definition, concentrations are state variables, but mineral volume fractions are material properties.
-The developer must be careful in handling this correctly, especially in.
+The developer must be careful in handling this correctly.